-Faculty will communicate specific information for makeup of each of these components.
+Faculty will communicate specific information for makeup of clinical hours due to delay or cancellation.
 Failure to complete the makeup plan with a satisfactory grade will result in an automatic withdrawal from the course.
 If after the withdrawal date, an unsatisfactory for the clinical component of the course will be assigned, and a grade of "D" will be received for the course.